-1.2 We are committed to complying with the Privacy Act 1988 (Cth) (Privacy Act) in relation to all personal information we collect.
-Our commitment is demonstrated in this policy.
+1.3 Our legal obligation when collecting and handling your personal data is governed by a range of legislation.
+In particular, we are committed to complying with the Privacy Act 1988 (Cth) (Privacy Act) and the General Data Protection Regulation (GDPR) in the European Union (EU) in relation to all personal data we collect which is demonstrated in this Policy.
 The Privacy Act incorporates the Australian Privacy Principles (APPs).
-The APPs set out the way in which personal information must be treated.
+The APPs and the GDPR set out the way in which personal data must be treated.

-1.4 This policy applies to any person for whom we currently hold, or may in the future collect, personal information.
+1.4 This Policy applies to any person for whom we currently hold, or may in the future collect, personal data.

-1.5 This policy applies to personal information.
-In broad terms, ‘personal information’ is information or opinions relating to a particular individual who can be identified.
+1.5 This Policy applies to personal data.
+In broad terms, ‘personal data is information or opinions relating to a particular individual who can be directly or indirectly identified.

-1.6 Information is not personal information where the information cannot be linked to an identifiable individual.
+1.6 Information or data is not personal data where the data cannot be linked to an identifiable individual.

-2.1 We manage the personal information we collect in numerous ways, such as by:
+2.1 We manage the personal data we collect in numerous ways, such as by:

 (a) implementing procedures for identifying and managing privacy risks;

-(b) implementing security systems for protecting personal information from misuse, interference and loss from unauthorised access, modification or disclosure;
+(b) implementing security systems for protecting personal data from misuse, interference and loss from unauthorised access, modification or disclosure;

 (c) regularly providing staff with training on privacy issues;

-(d) appropriately supervising staff who regularly handle personal information;
+(d) appropriately supervising staff who regularly handle personal data;

 (e) implementing procedures for receiving and responding to complaints;

-(f) appointing a privacy officer within the business to monitor privacy compliance.
+(f) appointing a Privacy and Data Protection Officer (see section 10 below) within the business to monitor privacy compliance.

 (g) having access to audit trails of information accessed; and